podio/podio-android/items/index.md

 Podio.item.create(appId, item);
 {% endhighlight %}

-Would you be interested in the result, then you'd have to register a result listener.
+Would you be interested in the result, then you'd have to register a result listener or an error listener, as shown above.

 ### Update items ###
 The update flow follows the same principles as the create flow; You create an item, add the field values you wish to update and send the item to the Podio API: